tomtominator/Toms-Lathe-and-Saw/SideTableCreation.md

  Glueing the base together using a square block to ancor the clamps to:
 <img src="Furniture/SidetableCreation/SidetableGlueingBase.JPG" height="800" width="600">

-Glueing in the legs and dowl struts simultanously:
+Glueing in the legs and dowl struts simultaneously:
 <img src="Furniture/SidetableCreation/SidetableGlueingLeg.JPG" height="800" width="600">

 The legs and struts are completely glued to the base.
 The paper will be removed by scraping and sanding: